Undergraduate Research Symposium

 The submission form link is automatically sent to the presenter's email address once registration is submitted.

-The Center for Undergraduate Research & Fellowships would like to encourage students to read through the presentations that will be posted through the Undergraduate Research Symposium to learn about the great research that their peers are conducting.
-We'd like to assist instructors who offer class credit for their students to view online student presentations by collecting student feedback forms and notifying instructors which of their students filled them out.
+The Center for Undergraduate Research & Fellowships would like to encourage students to read through the presentations that will be posted through the Undergraduate Research Symposium or attend the in-person presentation events to learn about the great research that their peers are conducting.
+We'd like to assist instructors who offer class credit for their students to view student presentations by collecting student feedback forms and notifying instructors which of their students filled them out.

 How it works: